SamuelUdeh/nodejs-on-aws-ec2/README.md

 # Initialise and start the project
 npm install

 npm run start
 # Set up an AWS EC2 instance
-Create and log in as IAM user to your AWS Console
+Create and log in as an IAM user to your AWS Console

 Access Type - Password